vicky-1729/Devops/Terraform/practice/12.modules/aws_vpc/readme.md

 # AWS VPC Terraform Module

 A Terraform module to create an AWS Virtual Private Cloud (VPC) with customizable public, private, and database subnets across multiple availability zones.
+Supports VPC peering with the default VPC for cross-VPC communication.

 ## Features